 It is highly likely given these costs, that duck shooting is in fact a negative impact on Victoria, particularly our regions.

-Independent think tanks and economists including The Australia Institute (2012) and Dr Kristy Jones PHD Monash University (2016), have seriously questioned claimed benefit from shooting, calling it "wildly overstated" and potentially even negative.
+Independent think tanks and economists including The Australia Institute, and Dr Kristy Jones PHD Monash University (2016), have refuted claimed benefit from shooting, calling it "wildly overstated".
 This resonates with what we see as residents of rural lake and wetland communities;

 "There is little to no positive economic impact on our towns as a result of hunting.
 In fact, hunting season is to our towns economic detriment."